detrin/perun/README.md

-# weather-to-speech
+# Perun

-A simple bash script to use wttr.in + openai to produce spoken weather prognosis from terminal.
+A simple bash script to use api.open-meteo.com + openai to produce weather summary in text/speech.

+Perun is a Slavic god of thunder and lightning and king of the gods.

 ## Usage Shell script